 You could save money with a refurbished phone, but should you get one?
-If you want an all-singing, all-dancing top model phone then you're going to have to pay.

 That's why most of us don't buy handsets outright, we buy them via lengthy contracts – but don't assume that means you're getting anything for free.

 The better the phone, the more you'll pay over the contract term because if there is no such thing as a free lunch then there is definitely no such thing as a free £600 smartphone.